-Another group of methods makes no parametric assumption on $r$ and tries to eliminate the influence of the error dependence on the smoothing parameter in different ways.
-For example, \cite{Chu:1991} and \cite{Hall:1995} study the modified cross-validation criterion obtained by leaving out a whole block of $2l+1$ observations around each observation. \cite{Chiu:1989} and \cite{Hurvich:1990} study Mallow's $C_p$ and cross validation in the frequency domain.
-A different route is taken by \cite{Herrmann:1992} and \cite{lee2010bandwidth}: in the smoothing parameter selection criteria they incorporate some sample estimators of autocovariances, that depend on unknown parameters linked to assumptions on the error process.
-Using the method of~\cite{Herrmann:1992} for estimating the hourly loads gives an estimator of $f$ very similar to the one obtained with function {\tt gamm} in Figure~\ref{fig:intro}.
+Another group of methods for estimating $f$ is based on trying to eliminate the influence correlation has on the smoothing parameter thus treating $r$ as a nuisance parameter.
+For instance, \cite{Chu:1991} and \cite{Hall:1995} study the modified cross-validation criterion obtained by leaving out a whole block of $2l+1$ observations around each observation. \cite{Chiu:1989} and \cite{Hurvich:1990} study Mallow's $C_p$ and cross validation in the frequency domain.
+A different route is taken by \cite{Herrmann:1992} and \cite{lee2010bandwidth}: in the smoothing parameter selection criteria they incorporate some sample estimators of auto-covariances that depend on unknown parameters linked to assumptions on the error process.
+These methods require careful selection of tuning parameters, for which no data-driven methods are available.

-All together, both groups of methods are rather focused on obtaining a reasonable estimator for $f$, while $r$ is treated as a nuisance parameter.
-Moreover, all these methods depend on unknown parameters that require some knowledge of $r$.
-Hence, there is a need for a fully automatic (independent on any unknown parameters) method for non-parametric estimation of both $f$ and $r$ simultaneously.